 Be sure to connect the IR emitter cable to the TV and properly place the emitters so that NetCommand can control your devices.
-See the explanation on the opposite page.
+See the explanation on the opposite page. inputs, adjust volume, change channels, or perform other functions.
+All this is accomplished with the TV's remote control and the slide switch left in the TV position.

-- The IR "Learning" feature of NetCommand allows the TV to learn the IR control signals for your A/V devices - You can choose the level of NetCommand control for your home theater. - Standard Setup.
+- The IR "Learning" feature of NetCommand allows the TV to learn the IR control signals for your A/V devices. - You can choose the level of NetCommand control for your home theater. - Standard Setup.
 Perform a standard setup if you want NetCommand to control only a few devices, such as the TV, a playback device (like a DVD player), and a cable box.
 With this setup, you can use the TV's remote control to operate these devices. - A/V Receiver Setup.
 Perform A/V receiver setup if you want NetCommand to: - Control a surround sound A/V receiver. - Automatically change audio input selections on an A/V receiver when you change inputs on the TV. - Automatically change audio and video input selections on an A/V receiver with an HDMI output to the TV.